 The Florida electric transmission grid is interconnected by high voltage transmission lines ranging from 69 KV to 500 KV.
-Peninsular Florida's electric grid is tied to the rest of the continental United States at the Florida/Georgia/Alabama interface.
-FPL, DEF, JEA and the City of Tallahassee own the transmission tie lines at the Florida/Georgia/Alabama interface.
-ARP Participants are interconnected to the transmission systems of FPL, DEF, OUC, JEA, Seminole Electric Cooperative, Florida Keys Electric Cooperative Association (FKEC), and Tampa Electric Company (TECO).
-Some ARP Participants own transmission facilities within their service territories, and the ARP has an ownership share of the transmission facilities associated with the Cane Island Power Plant.
+Peninsular Florida's electric grid is tied to the rest of the continental United States at the Florida/Georgia interface and along the Apalachicola River in the Florida Panhandle, referred to as the Florida - Southern Interface.
+Florida Power and Light (FPL), DEF, Jacksonville Energy Association (JEA) and the City of Tallahassee own the transmission tie lines at the Florida - Southern Interface.
+ARP Participants are interconnected to the transmission systems of FPL, DEF, OUC, JEA, Seminole Electric Cooperative Incorporated

+(SECI), Florida Keys Electric Cooperative Incorporated (FKEC), and Tampa Electric Company (TECO).
+Also, the City of Vero Beach and FPUA are interconnected.
+Some ARP Participants own transmission facilities within their service territories, and the ARP has an ownership share of the transmission facilities associated with the Cane Island Power Park.